shaunlowis/conway/README.md

 I found [these](https://www.digikey.co.nz/en/products/detail/cherry-americas-llc/MX1A-E1NW/20180)
 on Digikey that had nice 3D files.
 This yielded the screenshot in the Overview section.

+### TODO:
-I plan to also make a 3D-printed case for this, done on onshape, the .stl will be added in `/enclosure`.
+- Make a 3D-printed case for this, done on onshape, the .stl will be added in `/enclosure`.
+- Keycaps are stupdidly expensive on Digikey, at $9 each.
+I should 3D print some, will also add to above folder.

 Reference file structure:
 ```